easonwong-de/White-Sur-Firefox-Theme-MacOS/README.md

 This is an [Adaptive-Tab-Bar-Colour](https://github.com/easonwong-de/Adaptive-Tab-Bar-Colour)-compatible version of Firefox WhiteSur theme
 To skip to the original `README.md`, please click [here](#firefox-whitesur-theme)

 **This CSS theme is optimised for the release version of Firefox on macOS.
-Compatibility with other platforms or Firefox versions is not guaranteed.**
+Compatibility with other platforms or Firefox versions cannot be assured.**

 As I actively use this theme on my primary device, any graphical issues will be addressed promptly.